ToolsGambling

 If EV is negative, the house has an edge.
 If positive, the player has an edge (rare outside of card counting and advantage play).

 In plain English: multiply your chance of winning by what you'd win, then subtract your chance of losing multiplied by what you'd lose.
-The result tells you how much you expect to gain or lose per dollar bet.

 Custom Formula Calculator